 The Serenity is Contagious

 Would you ever think that happy chickens would be quiet?
 Neither did we until we started this venture.
-Having had full and successful careers in tech, our partners know the realities and dangers of burnout.
-Coming back to nature, balancing our screen time, and caring for animals allows us to be the best and fullest versions of ourselves.
-The life lessons are never ending and completely inspiring.
+Coming back to nature, balancing our screen time, and caring for animals allows us to be the best version of ourselves.

 Jason runs the chicken hatchery.
-He is focused on creating a more sustainable lifestyle for families all over the country through a conservation effort with rare and designer chickens.
+He is focused on creating a more sustainable lifestyle for families all over the country .